strawstack/PathPuzzle/README_TEMPLATE.md

 # Hello, I'm Richard

 I make puzzles like the one below.
-Can you find a path from left to right?
+Can you find the path from left to right?

 {{PUZZLE}}